Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 “Thank you, Elf.
 You are very thoughtful.”

-Elf continued to stare at Hermione waiting for her to eat an oyster.
+Elf continued to stare at Hermione waiting for her to the special disk she had prepared.
 Hermione smiled at her and then looked back at the plate.

 She glanced at the professor and watched him deftly spear the oyster with a small fork, dip it into the sauce, and then pop it into his mouth in one bite.